Qarik-Group/pipeline-templates/README.md

 Try very very hard to not modify `ci/pipeline.yml`.
 Instead, use `./setup` to update `ci/pipeline.yml` with new changes from this repo.
 If you do need to modify `ci/pipeline.yml` please feel welcome to submit PRs to this repo so that we can merge them and share them with everyone.

-At Stark & Wayne we store our credentials for pipelines in Vault.
-We use the spruce syntax `(( vault "path1" ))` to dynamically fetch these values during `ci/repipe`.
-Recently Concourse CI has added native support for Vault, so we will investigate this in the future.
-Or you could try to use it and let us know how it goes!
+For those who use Vault to store their credentials, the spruce syntax `(( vault "path1" ))` can fetch the secret values during `ci/repipe`.
+Using this feature is not recommended though, because the secrets will leak as clear-text in the Concourse (Postgres) database.
+Since Concourse CI has native support for Vault, everyone should use that so that secrets are fetched just-in-time, and have lower risk of leaking.

 Here is an example [`ci/settings.yml`](https://github.com/starkandwayne/eden/blob/master/ci/settings.yml) from the `eden` CLI project (uses the `go` template):